zeeeing/streaky-weaky/README.md

 ## Quick Start

 ### Using the Deployed Bot (User Guide)

-1. Open Telegram and search for the bot: `@YourBotHandle` (replace with the actual handle).
+1. Open Telegram and search for the bot: `@StreakyWeakyBot`.
 2. Tap the bot and press Start to view commands.
 3. Add the bot to your group chat.
 4. In the group, each member links their LeetCode account: